 Public transport in Ghana isn't very well developed and most people in Ghana opt to travel by bus rather than train.
 Although buses are more comfortable, both modes of transport can be unreliable and delays are common.
 Patience and a sense of humour are essential when travelling around Ghana.

-Trains in Ghana are operated by the Ghana Railway Network and link Accra, Kumasi and Takoradi, as well as some smaller towns and villages.
+Trains in Ghana are operated by the Ghana Railway Corporation and link Accra, Kumasi and Takoradi, as well as some smaller towns and villages.
 Trains in Ghana are slow.
 Travelling by trains in Ghana is not particularly comfortable and they are not the most reliable form of transport as they can be subject to severe delays.

-Tro tros in Ghana
+Tro-tros in Ghana

-Tro tro is the name given to a shared taxi in Ghana.
+Tro-tro is the name given to a shared taxi in Ghana.
 These minibuses run along fixed routes and charge a flat fare for any stop on a given route.
 Travelling by tro-tro in Ghana is the cheapest mode of transport.
 Despite the cost benefits, tro-tros have a questionable safety record and frequently break down.
 Tro-tro drivers often work long hours and this can result in risky driving behaviour.

-While travelling by tro tro in Ghana is an excellent cultural experience and a great way to interact with the locals, they aren’t recommended for long journeys.
+While travelling by tro-tro in Ghana is an excellent cultural experience and a great way to interact with the locals, they aren’t recommended for long journeys.

 Taxis in Ghana

-Taxis are readily available in all cities, but there are different types of taxis in Ghana and new arrivals in the country will benefit from familiarising themselves with what is available.
-Firstly, there are metered taxis that have fixed prices per kilometre.
-There are also other private taxis where passengers can negotiate a price with the driver.
+Taxis in Ghana are readily available in all cities.
+There are different types of taxis and new arrivals in the country will benefit from familiarising themselves with what is available.
+There are metered taxis charge according to distance travelled as well as private taxis where passengers can negotiate a price with the driver.
 If using any form of private taxi in Ghana, be sure to settle on a price before embarking on the journey.

 Driving in Ghana

 The standard of roads in Ghana is variable.
-Expats will find that the quality of roads on the major routes between big cities such as Accra, Kumasi and Sekondi are fairly good.
+The quality of roads on the major routes between big cities such as Accra, Kumasi and Sekondi are fairly good.
 However, away from the urban centres, the roads become dirt tracks and driving conditions can be dangerous.
-A four-wheel drive is required for those who plan on driving into rural areas and in the north of the country.
+Those driving at night need to be extra cautious because of poor visibility due to lack of adequate street lighting and badly potholed roads.

-Domestic flights in Ghana
+Cycling in Ghana